 Instructions

-- Method 1 (Kneading With Hands): In a large bowl, combine flour, salt, milk and butter.
-Pour the proofed yeast in the large mixture and combine everything using your hands.
+- Combine everything using your hands.
 Knead it with your hands right in the bowl.
 Wet your fingers with a little water occasionally so that the dough doesn't stick.
 Keep kneading until you have a smooth but slightly sticky dough.

 - When the dough doubles in size, punch it down to release the air.

-- Second Rise: Transfer the dough on the slightly floured counter and shape it into a log.
-Cut it into 12 slices.
-Roll each into a ball and place them in a 9x13 baking pan that is lined with parchment paper.
-Cover with a clean kitchen towel or plastic wrap and let them rise, at least for 40 minutes.
+- Roll each into a ball and place them in a 9 x 13 inch (23 x 33 cm) baking pan that is lined with parchment paper.
+Cover them with a clean kitchen towel or plastic wrap and let them rise, at least for 40 minutes.

 - Bake the rolls for 15-20 minutes or until golden.